AnselmoGPP/Learn_Computer_Science/topics/computer_graphics/vulkan_fundamentals.md

 - **Swap chain** (`VkSwapchainKHR`).
 It is a collection of render targets that ensures that we don’t render an image directly on the image in the screen.
 For each swap chain image we need to create the following: `VkImage`, `VkImageView`, `VkFramebuffer` (this one, later).
 But the `VkDeviceMemory` is already created inside the swap chain implicitly.

 Typically, image objects involve 3 elements:
-    VkFramebuffer: References image views (as attachments) that are to be used for color, depth and stencil targets.
-It is used as an attachment for some subpass.
 - `VkImage`: Image object.
 - `VkImageView`: Image handler.
 It references a part of the image to be used (subset of its pixels).
 Required for being able to access it.
 - `VkDeviceMemory`: Handle to a device memory object.